Safiakhatoon767/git_for_devops/README.md

-# this repostitory is for understanding git concepts for devops
+# This repostitory is for understanding git concepts for devops